apiguardian-team/apiguardian/README.md

 ## How to use it

 The @API Guardian library is deployed to Maven Central.
-You can simply add it as a dependency:
+To avoid compile-time warnings, you need to declare it as a _transitive_ compile-time dependency.

 ### Apache Maven

 ```xml
 <dependency>
     <groupId>org.apiguardian</groupId>